 One month newborn baby with wide eyes

 At birth, newborn babies’ visual abilities are just starting to form.
 Newborns can see light, basic shapes, and faces, but their vision is still quite blurry.
-They can only focus on objects about 12-14 inches away from their face—conveniently the distance between a baby’s eyes and a parent’s face during feeding.
+They are only able to focus on objects directly in front of them, about 12-14 inches away from their face—conveniently the distance between a baby’s eyes and a parent’s face during feeding.

 Their vision is limited to these basics because the neural pathways between the eyes and brain are still developing.
 Think of it as a camera that’s still learning how to focus and process images.